harrycresswell/mood/README.md

 ## Building site

+Run `hugo server` to start Hugo’s built-in web server.

 ```
 hugo server
 ```

-Then head to http://localhost:1313/ in your browser.
+Then head to http://localhost:1313/ to view your site in the browser.

 ## Author